#System Status

 #Overview

-The overall status is derived from active incidents:
+For client roles, the platform incident status is derived from active incidents:

 - All Systems Operational when there are no active incidents.